The Rosabeth Moss Kanter Award for Excellence in Work-Family Research

 Structure of the Review Committee

-The committee is chaired by Shelley MacDermid Wadsworth, distinguished professor at Purdue University.
+The committee is co-chaired by Jeremy Reynolds, professor of sociology at Purdue University; and Shelley MacDermid Wadsworth, distinguished professor at Purdue University.
 Using a variety of criteria, the committee chair invites reviewers to serve.
 For example, reviewers are selected to represent a variety of scientific fields and institutions.
 International representation is desirable.
 Each year, nominees and winners from the prior year are invited to serve on the committee.
 Volunteers are invited to join the committee via work-family networks and listservs.
 Both junior and advanced scholars are invited to serve, but most members are senior scholars with long publication records.
 Membership on the committee rotates on a staggered cycle of approximately three years.

 Journals Reviewed